PLI “Safe Return” Policy for In-Person Programs

 - Discuss new and pending policy and regulatory changes and risks that contractors face

-- Review dispute resolution with the Federal government and what the judiciary sees as important recent decisions that the government contracting community should be following
+- Review dispute resolution with the federal government and learn which recent decisions the judiciary sees as important

-- Discuss whether the effort to "commercialize" acquisition is actually reducing competition
+- Discuss whether the effort to "commercialize" acquisition is reducing competition

-- Analyze if the False Claims Act is the fall back for addressing a perception that the process is not fair or transparent
+- Analyze the function of the False Claims Act as a means to address the perception that the process is not fair or transparent

 - Learn how infrastructure projects will be impacted from a government contracts standpoint

 This program is designed for both companies and government agencies, and their counsel that are endeavoring to understand the rapidly changing marketplace.